“Which Epcot Countries Have Rides?”

 Gran Fiesta Tour Starring The Three Caballeros: A Short, Musical Water Ride With Low Wait Times

-This one is in a fairly out-of-the-way location.
+This one is in a somewhat out-of-the-way location.
 It’s not uncommon for Epcot guests to miss the ride altogether.
-This ride opened on April, 6, 2007 and takes you on a boat ride through the Mexican waterway inside the massive Mayan pyramid that makes up the Mexican Pavilion
+Gran Fiesta opened on April, 6, 2007 and takes you on a boat ride through the Mexican waterway inside the massive Mayan pyramid at the Mexican Pavilion.

 How to Find the Gran Fiest Tour Ride: